-- GuestID, which allows users who are not eligible for a NetID to access certain services
+- GuestID, which allows users who are not eligible for a NetID to access certain services.

-- ApplicantID, which is assigned to Cornell applicants
+- ApplicantID, which is assigned to Cornell applicants.

-In addition, visitors from institutions that participate in eduroam can sign in to Cornell's secure eduroam Wi-Fi network using their home institution login and password.
+Though they don't have NetIDs, visitors from institutions that participate in eduroam can sign in to Cornell's secure eduroam Wi-Fi network using their home institution login and password.